-If you’ve left your permanent job behind, you need to determine if your income will still be taxed at source, or if you need to join the 11 million other taxpayers who submitted a Self Assessment return last year.
+If you’ve left your permanent job behind, you need to work out if your income will still be taxed at source, or if you need to join the almost 12 million other taxpayers who submitted a Self Assessment return last year.

 If you are unsure whether or not you need to register, the answer is always ‘yes’ if you contract via your own limited company, and ‘maybe’ if you are an umbrella company contractor and have received certain types of untaxed income during the tax year.

 Limited company contractors